 Trying Terrorist Suspects in Federal Court

-Federal civilian criminal courts have convicted nearly 500 individuals on terrorism-related charges since 9/11.
-Military commissions have convicted only seven.
+Federal civilian criminal courts have convicted more than 660 individuals on terrorism-related charges since 9/11.
+Military commissions have convicted only eight.
 Federal court convictions include convictions resulting from investigations of terrorist acts and of criminal acts by those with an identified link to international terrorism.
 General Colin Powell has said, “Our civilian courts have been throwing people in jail religiously.
 They have been very effective in putting terrorists in jail, whereas the military commissions and the activities of Guantanamo have not gotten up to speed to do that kind of thing.”

-60 federal district courts in 37 states have successfully and safely convicted terrorists since 9/11.
-The nearly 500 terrorist convictions were the result of trials in 60 different US district courts; 44 cases were in the Southern District of New York.
-In a speech to the American Constitutional Society, Attorney General Eric Holder said, “Not one of the judicial districts involved has suffered retaliatory attacks.”
+67 federal district courts in 40 states have successfully and safely convicted terrorists since 9/11.
+The more than 660 terrorist convictions were the result of trials in 67 different U.S. district courts; 69 cases were in the Eastern District of New York.
+In a speech to the American Constitutional Society, former Attorney General Eric Holder said, “Not one of the judicial districts involved has suffered retaliatory attacks.”

 Federal courts have more tools to try terrorists than military commissions.
 Federal courts, unlike military commissions, can try suspects for offenses such as those involving fraud, immigration, firearms, and drugs.
 In addition, convictions for crimes of conspiracy and material support before a military commission rather than a federal court face a greater likelihood of being overturned on appeal because those crimes were not generally considered war crimes before the Military Commissions Act.